 - In that row only, delete the Query ID and Sheet Name values (columns A and D).

-- Delete the existing value In the Range address cell (column E).
+- Delete the current value In the Range address cell (column E).

 - Add the cell range you want to move the query to (for example, A1:J500) in the Range address cell.
 This will define the query's new location in the sheet.

-- Click Extensions → Supermetrics → Refresh all.
-This will refresh the query to its new location, as written in Range address, and create new Query ID and Sheet name values for it.
+- Open the Supermetrics sidebar, click the 3-line menu in the top left ( ), and click Refresh all queries.
+This will refresh the query to its new location, as written in Range address, and create new Query ID and Sheet name values.

 Double-check that all the query's data has been deleted from its original location.
 If this didn't happen, delete it manually to clean it up.